flutter/website/src/content/release/breaking-changes/android-predictive-back.md

 ),
 ```

-### Migrating from `WillPopScope` to `NavigatorPopHandler` for nested `Navigator`s
+### Migrating from WillPopScope to NavigatorPopHandler for nested Navigators

-A very common use case of `WillPopScope` was to properly handle back gestures
+A very common use case of `WillPopScope` was to properly handle
-when using nested `Navigator` widgets.
-It's possible to do this using `PopScope`
+back gestures when using nested `Navigator` widgets.
+It's possible to do this using `PopScope` as well,
-as well, but there is now a wrapper widget that makes this even easier:
+but there is now a wrapper widget that makes this even easier:
 `NavigatorPopHandler`.

 Code before migration: